 - Even though it's only a cartoon, the giant spider will make arachnaphobes uneasy, especially in 3-D.

-- Werewolf Man's blood red eyes staring up for a full few seconds after Dracula's wake up call.
+- Wayne's blood red eyes staring up for a full few seconds after Dracula's wake up call.

 - The scene where Mavis goes to the fake village and the hotel staff disguised as humans attack her.
 Especially when they first appear.